 Couples conflict can lead to pain, hurt, and resentment – but it can also lead to growth, change, and increased love and respect within the relationship.
 By using the fighting fair principles, couples can convert an uncomfortable and difficult situation into an opportunity for progress in the relationship.
 Even when you and your partner both know these rules, it can still be hard to live them out.
 Marriage or couples therapy can provide a safe space to practice these principles, get feedback, and then apply them to your everyday life.

-Give us a call at 319-200-5104 if you are interested in learning more about couples therapy.
+Please reach out if you are interested in learning more about couples therapy.